EnergetickaAkademie/WebControl/COREAPI_INTEGRATION.md

 ### Protected Endpoints (Authentication Required)

-These endpoints require valid SuperTokens session:
+These endpoints require valid JWT token:

 - `GET /coreapi/pollforusers` - **NEW**: Get status of all boards in user-friendly format
 - `POST /coreapi/game/start` - Start the game